chankeypathak/anglerfish/README.md

-**Description:** Set the current process name to the argument `name`, so instead of all your apps listing as `python` on the system monitor they will have proper names, this helps Debug, troubleshooting and system administration in general.
+**Description:** Set the current process name to the argument `name`, so instead of all your apps listing as `python` on the system monitor they will have proper names, this helps debug, troubleshooting and system administration in general.

 **Arguments:** `name` the name of your app.